 - The average size for a Miniature Labradoodle is between 14 to 16 inches and 15 to 25 pounds.

 The Labradoodle is an intelligent dog who can make the ideal family pet if properly trained.
-She is friendly and accepts and treats everyone like her best friend.
-She is devoted to her family and enjoys life as an energetic companion.
+They are friendly and accept and treat everyone like their best friend.
+They're devoted to their family and enjoy life as an energetic companion.

-She can be gentle, but she can also be joyful, showing her happiness through exuberant jumping and playing.
-She also tends to be easygoing, since the Labradoodle was bred not to be aggressive.
-As is the case with any breed, some poorly bred ones aren't all that friendly, but a well-bred Labradoodle with a characteristic temperament is a true joy.
+They can be gentle, but they can also be joyful, showing their happiness through exuberant jumping and playing.
+They also tend to be easygoing, since the Labradoodle was bred not to be aggressive.
+As is the case with any breed, some aren't all that friendly, but a well-trained Labradoodle with a characteristic temperament is a true joy.

-Always meet at least one of the parents--usually the mother is the one who's available--to ensure that they have nice temperaments that you're comfortable with.
-Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when she grows up.
+Always meet the dog you're interested in before bringing them home to ensure that they have nice temperaments that you're comfortable with.
+Meeting siblings, parents, or other relatives of the dog is also helpful for evaluating what a puppy will be like when they grow up.